 In 2013 the Department of Internal Affairs issued a code of practice explaining what information a new customer to a bank needs to provide to verify their identity.
 It gets pretty complicated.
 Here is the link.

-Verification of identity can be made through providing certain documents or through electronic identity verification.
+Verification of identity can be made by providing certain documents or through electronic identity verification.

 To comply with electronic identity requirements the customer must verify their name: